 Man, 29, Being Questioned In Shooting Of Officer

 Police are questioning a 29 year old man arrested early today in connection with the shooting of Patrolman Donald E. Fisher late yesterday.
 Patrolman Fisher was reported in “satisfactory” condition at St. Joseph’s Hospital today.
 He was shot in the mouth by a suspected automobile thief at a Police call box at North and Greenmount Avenues.
-The suspect, a Negro, was taken into custody by two Traffic patrolmen at Calvert and Twentieth Streets at about 10 A.M.
+The suspect was taken into custody by two Traffic patrolmen at Calvert and Twentieth Streets at about 10 A.M.
 He was taken to Central District Police Headquarters for questioning.
 The shooting occurred yesterday at about 5:30 P.M. minutes after the alleged car thief was turned over to Patrolman Fisher by two men who said they had pulled him from a stolen automobile, Police gave this account of the shooting: Harold S. Tabb, 27, of the 3300 block Avondale Avenue, and Alan Gross, 27, of the 3900 Maine Avenue, were driving south on Greenmount Avenue toward North Avenue when they saw a car stolen from Gross Monday night.

 On Traffic Duty

 They forced it to the curb near the corner of North Avenue, collared its occupant and turned him over to Patrolman Fisher, a motorcycle officer who had, been on traffic duty at the intersection.